 The currency of Malta is the euro (EUR).

-Major credit cards are widely accepted and automated banking machines (ABMs) are widely available.
+Major credit cards are widely accepted and automated banking machines are widely available.

 When crossing one of the external border control points of the European Union (EU), you must make a declaration to customs upon entry or exit if you have at least €10,000, or the equivalent in other currencies.
 The sum can be in cash, cheques, money orders, traveller’s cheques or any other convertible assets.
 This does not apply if you are travelling within the EU or in transit to a non-EU country.
-For more information on the EU legislation and links to EU countries’ sites, visit the web page of the European Commission on cash controls.
+For more information on the EU legislation and links to EU countries’ sites, visit the European Commission’s cash controls website.

 Malta is located in an active seismic zone.
 However, earthquakes are rare.

 For emergency consular assistance, call the consulate of Canada in Valletta and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice to enable you to make well-informed decisions regarding your travel abroad.
 In the event of a large-scale emergency, every effort will be made to provide assistance.
 However, there may be constraints that will limit the ability of the Government of Canada to provide services.

 See Large-scale emergencies abroad for more information.